About PharmaLink

-PharmaLink was built to close those gaps โ€“ with pharmacists at the center, and the wider private sector healthcare community within reach.
+PharmaLink was built to close the gaps in African healthcare systems—with pharmacists at the center, and the wider private sector community within reach.

 Seamless Integration